Tarrant District Court Plan

 Second and Third-Degree Felony and Motion to Revoke or Adjudicate Community Supervision Cases: must possess the qualifications necessary to receive state jail felony appointments and be licensed to practice in Texas for at least two years, have completed at least twenty hours of approved MCLE in the area of criminal law in the preceding twelve months and in each MCLE reporting year thereafter, one hour of which must be accredited for attorney wellness or mental health, and have substantial and active participation within the last ten years in ten non- class C criminal jury trials on the merits, at least two of which must have been felony cases.

-First-Degree Felony Cases: must possess the qualifications necessary to receive second and third-degree felony appointments and be licensed to practice in Texas for at least three years, have completed at least twenty hours of approved MCLE in the area of criminal law in the preceding twelve months as well as in each MCLE reporting year thereafter, one hour of which must be accredited for attorney wellness or mental health, and have substantial and active participation in ten felony criminal jury trials on the merits within the last ten years; or be board certified in criminal law by the Texas Board of Legal Specialization.
+First-Degree Felony Cases: must possess the qualifications necessary to receive second and third-degree felony appointments and be licensed to practice in Texas for at least three years, have completed at least twenty hours of approved MCLE in the area of criminal law in the preceding twelve months as well as in each MCLE reporting year thereafter, one hour of which must be accredited for attorney wellness or mental health, and have substantial and active participation in ten felony criminal jury trials on the merits within the last ten years.

 Appeals: licensed to practice in Texas for at least three years, have completed at least twenty hours of approved MCLE in the area of criminal law in the preceding twelve months and in each MCLE reporting year thereafter, one hour of which must be accredited for attorney wellness or mental health, and must have briefed and prosecuted five separate criminal appeals within the last five years; or must be board certified in criminal law or appellate law by the Texas Board of Legal Specialization.
 If the defendant states on the record that he or she wishes for the trial attorney to prosecute the appeal, and the trial attorney agrees to prosecute the appeal, the trial court may appoint the trial attorney to represent the defendant on appeal.

 Post-Judgment Writs and Post-Conviction DNA Motions: licensed to practice in Texas for at least three years, have completed at least twenty hours of approved MCLE in the area of criminal law in the preceding twelve months and in each MCLE reporting year thereafter, one hour of which must be accredited for attorney wellness or mental health, and must have briefed and prosecuted five separate criminal appeals within the last five years; or must be board certified in criminal law or appellate law by the Texas Board of Legal Specialization.
-In addition, must complete the Annual Post-Conviction Writs and DNA training approved by the Tarrant County Criminal Courts.
-Different training that covers forensic evidence, specifically, DNA, may be substituted with approval of the district judges.
+In addition, the attorney must complete an approved MCLE presentation regarding forensic evidence, specifically DNA evidence.

 Qualification for appointments to offenses by the felony appointment wheel is based on the punishment level of the offense after any enhancements or filing changes that occur after appointment.